Skip to content

 Six things happen:

 Research.
 Before touching code, the system checks what it already knows.
 Previous session learned something relevant?
 It loads it.
 Just-in-time, least-privilege context.
-Not everything the agent has ever seen, just the stuff that matters for this task right now.
+Just the stuff that matters for this task right now.
 (I wasted absurd amounts of time re-explaining things the agent had already figured out last Tuesday.)

 Plan.
 Breaks the work into tracked issues with dependency waves.
 What runs in parallel, what blocks what.
 Structure, not vibes.